pogo61/Backstage-IaC-Plugin/README.md

 * iac-support-common - contains the definition of the Environment and ResourceComponent entities, extremely simplified.
 This was built by looking at the https://github.com/backstage/backstage/tree/master/packages/catalog-model/src/kinds and https://github.com/backstage/backstage/tree/master/packages/catalog-model/src/schema code for the existing entities
 * iac-support-backend - contains the validation logic used by Backstage to ensure our entities work correctly, and generate teh right relation lines.
 Again, I use the processors in these folders to help, but the best pointer I got was from the Backstage Discord support bods and the creation of the doEmit function.
+* iac-support-frontend - front-end plugin to display the sub-ResourceComponents in the "Has Subcomponent" table

 ### Release 2 and beyond has been refactored to support the new Backend Architecture Introduced in version 1.2.4 of Backstage.
 ### Any version less than Release 2, is no longer supported.

+### Release 2.1.0 adds the  iac-support-frontend plugin-in

 ### Using

 1. Go to the  root directory of the Backstage app you created (the default is the backstage dir, so I'll use that as a reference here).
-2. Type `yarn --cwd packages/backend add @paulpogo/plugin-catalog-backend-module-iac-support` to install the plugin (note the package name change for release 2).
+2. Type `yarn --cwd packages/backend add @paulpogo/plugin-catalog-backend-module-iac-support@latest` to install the plugin (note the package name change for release 2).
 Ensure that the plugin has installed by ensuring you see the following
 ```success Saved lockfile.
 success Saved 3 new dependencies.
 info Direct dependencies